Paweł Sasin

-Paweł Sasin (born 2 October 1983 in Radom) is a Polish professional footballer who plays as a full-back or a defensive midfielder for Polonia Nysa.
+Paweł Sasin (born 2 October 1983) is a Polish professional footballer who plays as a full-back or a defensive midfielder for regional league club Polonia Trzebnica.

-Career

-Club
+Club career

 In February 2011, he was released from Cracovia.

 After leaving Cracovia, he joined Górnik Łęczna.

 In July 2011, he signed a contract with Warta Poznań and moved to ŁKS Łódź on 10 January 2012.

-National team
+International career

 Sasin is a former member of the Poland U21.